ajeetgill/foam3/src/foam/box/README.md

 - `socketService`: A service for establishing UNIX socket connections to other box contexts;

-- `webSocketService`: A service for establishing client/server `WebSocket` connections to other box contexts;

 - `me`: A box that encapsulates a root service name for this box context.

 ### Named boxes and name services